knative/docs/docs/eventing/getting-started.md

 ### Creating `Triggers`

 A [Trigger](./broker-trigger.md#trigger) defines the events that you want each of your event consumers to receive.
 Your `Broker` uses triggers to forward events to the right consumers.
-Because all events in Knative align with the [CloudEvents](https://cloudevents.io/) specification, each event in Knative must include the `type` and `source` attributes.
-Each trigger uses the `type` and `source` attributes to match events to consumers, where a trigger's `filter` specifies the event `type` attribute, and a trigger's `subscriber` defines the event `source` attribute.
+Each trigger can specify a filter to select relevant events based on the Cloud Event context attributes.

 1. To create the first `Trigger`, run the following command: